 Reaching Out Through Service Projects

 In a time full of sharing and giving, such as during the holidays, violence can be more devastating for its victims.
 By reaching out through service to our school and community, we can create a better environment for those who may not otherwise have a happy holiday season.
 SAVE emphasizes the importance of developing responsible citizens as a promising effort in preventing violence in our schools and communities.
 Youth should not only know their rights, but responsibilities in areas of the law, government, the Constitution, and in daily civic activities.
 It is difficult to emphasize to youth that they “should” be and feel a part of their community without providing opportunities to learn first-hand.
 Learning by doing is a key component of SAVE through service projects.
-Empowering students to get involved in hands-on efforts to prevent violence is a very rewarding learning experience of SAVE.
-SAVE is a way for youth to get involved!
+Empowering students to get involved in hands-on efforts to prevent violence is a very rewarding learning experience of SAVE Promise Clubs.
+Service Projects are a way for youth to get involved!

 - Sponsor a law enforcement/emergency medical responders appreciation meal.